finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

     identifier_type = 'identifier_type_example' # str | The unique identifier type to search, for example 'Figi'.
 identifier = 'identifier_example' # str | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
 request_body = ["Instrument/scope/market-sector","Instrument/scope/tenor"] # list[str] | A list of property keys from the 'Instruments' domain whose properties to delete.
-effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete time-variant properties from.
-The property must exist at the specified 'effectiveAt' datetime.
-If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
+effective_at = 'effective_at_example' # str | The effective date to delete time-variant properties from.
 Do not specify this parameter              if any of the properties to delete are perpetual. (optional)

     try:
         # [EXPERIMENTAL] Delete instrument properties